izy521/karma-helper/README.md

 # karma-helper
 When should you post to Reddit?
+This little web app will tell you!